 August 10, 2008 — If you’re a friend of mine, you have to be wary anytime I’m entrusted to make the plans.
 I have a habit of turning what’s supposed to be quality social time for the enjoyment of all involved into a thinly veiled oddity hunt to satiate my own peculiar desires.
-In addition, if you are the closest person to me, you have to be doubly wary, as for some reason I assume that you are mandated by law to put up with every one of my foibles, no matter how blatantly I indulge them.
+In addition, if you are the closest person to me, you have to be doubly wary, as for some reason I assume that you are mandated by law to put up with my foibles, no matter how blatantly I indulge them.
 Thus it happened that on the occasion of my fiancée’s birthday this year, I took her to a haunted restaurant.

-In my defense, I did ask around (we’re new to the area, you see), and this restaurant was definitely recommended to me.
+In my defense, I did ask around (we’re new to the area), and this restaurant was definitely recommended to me.
 In my prosecution, I was also recommended four or five other restaurants, and I still chose this one...solely for its ghost.

 Well, almost solely.

 Despite its generic name, the Country Tavern Restaurant and Lounge is a gourmet restaurant located in Nashua, New Hampshire.
 Much of its appeal is derived from the fact that the restaurant was converted from a farmhouse built in 1741, giving the place a pleasant, aged, historical ambiance that a lesser writer would simile with wine...or not simile at all, instead opting to just reference a bad simile.
-As a result, the restaurant really is a nice, classy place to take somebody for their birthday dinner.
+So the restaurant really is a nice, classy place to take somebody for their birthday dinner.
 Honestly.
 It just happens to be haunted, too.